adambard/learnxinyminutes-docs/perl6.html.markdown

 Perl 6 runs on [the Parrot VM](http://parrot.org/), the JVM and [the MoarVM](http://moarvm.com).

+Meta-note : the triple pound signs are here to denote headlines, double paragraphs, single notes.
+`#=>` represents the output of a command.

 ```perl
 # Single line comment start with a pound